top of page

 Covered Bridges

 Lower Swatara Township has had two well-known covered bridges.
-Fiddler’s Elbow Covered Bridge connected Lower Swatara Township with Derry Township over the Swatara Creek by way of North Union Street to Fiddler’s Elbow Road.
+The first one, Fiddler’s Elbow Covered Bridge connected Lower Swatara Township with Derry Township over the Swatara Creek by way of North Union Street to Fiddler’s Elbow Road.
 It was built in 1862 and was 235 ft long.

 Both covered bridges were built using the Burr Truss method.